They wake up from a good night's sleep

 Oprah Winfrey is a legendary high achiever, and she typically rises by 6 am.
 When outlining a typical day in her life to Parade, she described how she would arrive her office at 6:30 am.
 Almost without exception, successful people start their day early.
 Many say they get up between 5 am and 6 am.
 Rising early is particularly great for those who work from home or have small children, because they can accomplish work tasks without interruption.
 Or you might prefer to give yourself time for spiritual pursuits or exercise.
+Curious what other high-achievers do when they wake up?
 Learn the morning habits of highly organized people.

 They spend time in meditation

 It's important to take care of your mental health when you spend the day using your brain to its highest capacity.
 Many of our most successful entrepreneurs turn to meditation to help.
 In a LinkedIn Pulse article, Jeff Weiner, CEO of LinkedIn, describes how using a meditation app helped him establish a daily meditation routine.
 He feels this brings great benefits to his mental well-being.
-It's been shown that mindful meditation has many positive effects, including helping to manage chronic pain and tackling depression.
+Here's how meditation could even help you combat chronic pain and depression.